 Amazon Web Services security delivers a secure and certified cloud architecture for eCommerce applications; taking these viewpoints into account and helping eCommerce retailers achieve regulatory compliance and security.

-Based on its customer experience, they regularly publish its security best practice guidance.
+Based on its customer experience, they regularly publish its security best practices in AWS guidance.
 Using the tools offered by Amazon Web Services, one can create a secure checkout service that manages the purchasing procedure from order to fulfilment.

 7. Efficient Catalog Service

 It is difficult for eCommerce businesses to keep the product catalogs and customer base up to date.
 Therefore, to run a successful store, you need to use an effective system that cuts out extra efforts.

 AWS provides you with one.